-Normal match duration will be 80 overs, with each team batting for a maximum of 40 overs.
+Normal match duration will be 90 overs, with each team batting for a maximum of 45 overs.
 Both sides will have an innings of the same duration if the first innings is delayed or interrupted.
-In interrupted matches run rate will be used to provide a run target for the side batting second.

 - a.
 The Umpires together will be the sole judges of the match duration. - b.
 No match will be less than 40 overs duration.
 The side batting second shall have allocated, and complete unless they win or are all out, a minimum of 20 overs to constitute a match.